fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Set the maximum height the text can occupy, using the `wrapHeight` attribute.
 The chart will append ellipses to the end of the annotation whenever the text overflows beyond the vertical space that you allocate using the `wrapHeight` or `toY` attribute.

-The text "**Promotional activities for Butterfinger made it surpass Snickers, the highest selling brand for 3 years"** is a text annotation.
+The text "**Promotional activities for Butterfinger made it surpass Snickers, the highest selling brand for 3 years**" is a text annotation.

 Adding this text to the chart makes it self-descriptive and easy for a user to understand the chart.
 You can add multiple text annotations on a chart that can be notes, labels, or any text that adds more context to the chart.